anaisfonvieille-bot/Self-Storage-Rental-Analysis/README.md

 ### 📊 Power BI Report

 The anonymised report presents the main operational and analytical indicators through a clear management dashboard.

+### 🎨 Canva Presentation

+The presentation explains the business problem, methodology, results, limitations and recommendations in a business-oriented format.

 ## 📁 Repository Structure

 ```text